piersdeseilligny/betterfountain/README.md

 * Other cool stuff
     * Go straight to writing dialog after a parenthetical by pressing enter, while the cursor is still inside it
     * Jump to scenes/sections in the .fountain and live preview when clicking on the outline
+    * Scroll-sync preview, with active line indication/selection

 ## Why?

 Writing with fountain lets you focus on the essential.
 With the addition of autocomplete and syntax highlighting, you have the ultimate clutter-free ultra-fast solution for writing screenplays.
-And because it's an extension for vscode, it's free and cross-platform, and you get lots of other cool features like integrated source control.
+And because it's an extension for vscode, it's free and cross-platform, and you get lots of other cool features such as integrated source control and near-infinite extensibility.

 ## Usage